 Draw particular attention to the fact that spoken news is short and snappy in style.

-You may want to create a class list of points, or have the children note these down on whiteboards/ jotters to use when they are writing their own stories.
+You may want to create a class list of points, or have pupils note these down on whiteboards/jotters to use when they are writing their own stories.